Public scholarship

 Research interests

-My research interests lie at the intersection of authoritarian leadership, political behavior, and subnational level politics in Russia.
+My research interests lie at the intersection of authoritarian leadership, political behavior, and subnational level politics in Russia and the wider post-Soviet region.
+My recent projects explore bureaucratic politics under authoritarianism and allow us to better understand the inner working of the government machinery that ensures political stability.

 Publications